jsbisht/aws-developer-associate/xtc.md

 You split every shard in the stream—which would double the stream’s capacity.
 However, this might provide more additional capacity than you actually need and therefore create unnecessary cost.

 You could then selectively split the hot shards to increase capacity for the hash keys that target those shards.
 Similarly, you could merge cold shards to make better use of their unused capacity.

+You should ensure that the number of instances does not exceed the number of open shards.

+- for 20 shards maximum 20 instances should be used

 By default, an AWS account’s concurrent execution limit is 1000 which will be shared by all Lambda functions.
 In this scenario, it is highly likely that the first function has more provisioned concurrency than the other one.
 It is possible that the concurrency execution limit of the first function is set to a significantly high value (e.g. 900) and the second function is set to use the unreserved account concurrency which may only contain the last 100 units out of the AWS account’s concurrent execution limit of 1000.